Our latest briefing papers can be read in full here:

 Recent articles on the Government’s proposals:

 MASS’ Simon Stanfield on how whiplash reform sacrifices legitimate claims

 This article first appeared in Insurance Post, 10th August 2018

 The Government is proposing to fundamentally change the way in which legitimate claims by road accident victims are processed and compensated

 These proposed measures, to be implemented from April 2020, include:

-- Raising the limit for cases in the small claims court for all personal injury claims from £1000 to £5000.
+- Raising the limit for cases in the small claims court for all road traffic accident personal injury claims from £1000 to £5000.
 This will mean that those with a claim valued up to £5000 will no longer be able to recover any legal fees if they win.

 What can you do?

-We strongly encourage you to contact your local MP and make them aware of these proposals and their potentially damaging impact on accident victims and the ability of solicitors to provide independent, professional legal advice.
+We strongly encourage you to contact your local MP and make them aware of these proposals and their potentially damaging impact, at the proposed rates, on accident victims and the ability of solicitors to provide independent, professional legal advice.

-If you would like further information, or would like to find out how you can help fight this injustice, please contact us.
+If you would like further information, or would like to find out how you can help, please contact us.